Introduction to Ecological Trajectory Analysis (ETA)

 1.1 What is Ecological Trajectory Analysis?

-Ecological Trajectory Analysis (ETA) is a framework to analyze ecosystem dynamics described as trajectories in a chosen space of ecosystem resemblance.
-ETA takes trajectories as objects to be analyzed and compared geometrically.
+Ecological Trajectory Analysis (ETA) is a framework to analyze the dynamics of ecological entities (e.g. individuals, communities or ecosystems).
+The key aspect of ETA is that dynamics are represented using trajectories in a chosen multivariate space (noted using ).
+These trajectories are then analyzed and compared geometrically.

+The ETA framework was presented for community ecology in De Cáceres et al (2019), and was extended with new metrics and visualisation modes in Sturbois et al. (2021a).
 Procedures of trajectory analysis can be applied to data beyond community data tables.
-For example, the same framework was applied to stable isotope data in:
+For example, the same framework was applied to stable isotope data in Sturbois et al. (2021b).

-Since it can be applied to multiple spaces, we now call the framework Ecological Trajectory Analysis and provide a package ecotraj that offers a set of functions to calculate metrics and produce plots.
+Since it can be applied to multiple target entities and multivariate spaces, we now refer to the framework as Ecological Trajectory Analysis and provide a package ecotraj that offers a set of functions to calculate metrics and produce plots.

 1.2 About this vignette

 In this vignette you will learn how to conduct ETA using different package functions.
-In most of the vignette we describe how to study the trajectories of three sites that have been surveyed four times each.
-We use a small dataset where trajectories occur in a space of two dimensions, so that geometric calculations can be followed more easily.
+In most of the vignette we describe how to study the trajectories of three target entities (i.e. sites, individuals, communities, etc.) that have been surveyed four times each.
+We use a small data set where trajectories occur in a space of two dimensions, so that geometric calculations can be followed more easily.
 In the last section a real example is presented.

 First of all, we load ecotraj